 - You can select as many files as you want.
 When done, click the Download option (highlighted in red) as shown in Figure 4.

 - This opens the Download page (see Figure 5).
 Here, you get the details such as download size, download time, etc. Just click the Download Now button (highlighted in red) to start the download process.

 Figure 5: Download Now

-- Clicking the Download Now button in the preceding step opens your browsers Save dialog box as shown in Figure 6.
-Your browser may show a different dialog box -- just look out for an opening option -- and then choose as required.
+- Clicking the Download Now button in the preceding step opens your browser's Save dialog box as shown in Figure 6.
+Your browser may show a different dialog box.
+In that case, look out for an opening option, and then choose as required.

 Figure 6: Opening the downloaded clip art

 - If you choose the Open option, this will typically launch the Microsoft Clip Organizer (see Figure 7) with the downloaded files.

 Figure 7: Microsoft Clip Organizer

 - Just drag and drop the the downloaded files to the Desktop, and let them be there.
 Then proceed with inserting them in PowerPoint and then ungrouping.

 Maps: Downloading Maps from the Office.com Site (Glossary Page)